edemaine/svgtiler/README.md

 The top-level code of your .js or .coffee mapping file can also call:

+* `svgtiler.onInit(callback)` to schedule calling `callback()` whenever this mapping file is listed on the command line (including right after the mapping file is first loaded), and when state gets reset via a `)` command-line argument.
+Note that each mapping file gets loaded (`require`d) as a NodeJS module, which happens only once, so if your file uses any side effects (in particular, reading or writing to the `share` object for communication with other mapping files), it's important to wrap that code in `svgtiler.onInit`, so that SVG Tiler can correctly limit and restore these side effects in the presense of parentheses on the command line.
 * `svgtiler.preprocess(callback)` to schedule calling `callback(render)`
   when preparing to rendering each drawing, e.g., to initialize drawing-specific data or globally examine the drawing.